Antenna: Remembering the Brit-Pop Bardot

-Two of the best examples of the British Pop art movement’s beginnings in the 1960s were offered in the Modern British & Irish Art Evening Sale on 22 November.
-The first was Peter Blake’s Lady Luck, from the collection of Michael Chow.
-It is one of the best-known images of the era and sold for £704,750, setting a new world auction record for the artist.
+On 2 November last year, two of the best examples of the British Pop art movement’s beginnings in the 1960s were offered in the Modern British & Irish Art Evening Sale.
+The first, Peter Blake’s Lady Luck, from the collection of Michael Chow, is is one of the best-known images of the era and sold for £704,750, setting a new world auction record for the artist.
 But it is the second work that caught my eye — and made me chuckle.
 Bum, a vibrant Pop art painting, tells the wonderful and ultimately tragic tale of an extraordinary, long-dead artist.

 Pauline Boty was the only woman artist in the British chapter of the early Pop art movement.
 She died at 28 and was written out of art history.
 Only very recently has her art, which still feels vivid, fresh and vibrant — and which celebrated women’s sexuality and feminism years ahead of its time — begun to be recognised.